Investing in Toronto Multiplex Conversions: A Smart Move for the Future

 The CMHC MLI Select program: Perhaps the biggest incentive of all, the CMHC MLI Select financing program offers investors up to 95% loan-to-cost financing, 50-year amortizations, and significantly reduced insurance premiums for energy-efficient, accessible, and affordable rental housing.
 If you’re creating new rental units through a Toronto multiplex conversion, this is the most attractive financing program in a generation.

-Taken together, these changes mean that investors can now buy a single-family home in Toronto, convert it into 3–4 rental units, and finance the entire project through CMHC-backed, low-cost debt—all without facing the same financial and regulatory barriers that existed just a few years ago.
+These changes mean that investors can now buy a single-family home in Toronto, convert it into 3–4 rental units, and finance the entire project through CMHC-backed, low-cost debt—all without facing the same financial and regulatory barriers that existed just a few years ago.

 Why Toronto Multiplex Investing Is Future-Proof